Land of Natural Wonders

 **Traveler Rewards Program: New Travelers receive a $200 discount on the Costa Rica tour!
 Returning travelers receive our Alumni Traveler Discount of 5-10% off the main tour price.
 Terms, exclusions and conditions apply.
 Check out our Traveler Rewards page for more details.

-Arenal is becoming the centerpiece of our Costa Rica Adventure.
-It is complemented by long-tested WAI favorites such as early morning canal rides and walks in Tortuguero National Park, Cahuita jungle walking with howler monkeys and the afternoon sloth sanctuary visit, and several other Costa Rican “pura vida” (full of life) adventures!
+Our time in Arenal is complemented by an outstanding itinerary filled with long-tested WAI favorites such as the central highlands coffee experience, fun and educational chocolate tours (the 6th food group!), early morning canal rides and walks in Tortuguero National Park, Cahuita jungle walking with howler monkeys, and several other Costa Rican “pura vida” (full of life) adventures!

-- Arenal Volcano – with a rainforest walk to see wildlife, and opportunities to view lava flows from one of the world’s most active volcanoes
+- Arenal Volcano – with a rainforest walk to see wildlife, along with breathtaking views of Lake Arenal and the volcano

 - Central Highlands – with a coffee tour and lunch at a remote, family-owned coffee plantation.
 Coffee is the bean that raised Costa Rica from Central American poverty!